xmos/lib_tflite_micro/README.rst

 * lib_tflite_micro/api: .h files for the above

-* tflm_interpreters: a wrapper of the full interpreter for Python, enabling TFLM to be instantiated from, for example pytest.
+* xtflm_interpreter: a wrapper of the full interpreter for Python, enabling XTFLM to be instantiated from, for example pytest.

-* host_cmd_line_interpeter: a command line wrapper for TFLM, enabling it to be used over the command line.
+* host_cmd_line_interpeter: a command line wrapper for XTFLM, enabling it to be used over the command line.

 C interface